 Making sure that we deliver your leaflets in the best shape possible and that the client can undertand the message of your leaflet from six feet away without any effort is important to us and raises the chances of your leaflet making a good impression.

 How does Brentford compare to some of it's neighbours?

 When looking at the level of affluence in the areas surrounding TW8 it might be surprising to find out that the number of large properties and very affluent households is not very high.
 Brentford has a very different feel to some of it's neighbours like Kew, Richmond or Strawberry Hill.

 It is however still very good for leaflet distribution.
-After using our mapping system to eliminate industrial areas and large apartment buildings we are left with a good number of very easily accessible terraced homes that are receptive to leaflet distribution and should be targeted by anyone looking to offer their services or products in South West London.
+After using our mapping system to eliminate industrial areas and large apartment buildings we are left with a good number of very easily accessible terraced homes.